On-farm animal welfare: Review of EU laws

 European Commission (2022) Staff Working Document: Fitness Check of the EU Animal Welfare legislation

-European Commission webpage Animal welfare on the farm
+European Commission: Animal welfare on the farm

 Sources